 Becoming a Dominican Sister

-During Candidacy, which normally lasts one year, The Candidacy Director will be your Mentor as you come to know the sisters in the Congregation better, and spend more time with us, preparing yourself for entry into the Novitiate.
+During the Pre-Novitiate, which normally lasts one year, a Sister will be your Formator to guide and instruct you as you learn to live in Community, pray the Liturgy of the Church, learn about our way of life and come to know the sisters in the Congregation better.
+All of this is about preparing yourself for entry into the Novitiate.

-Candidacy provides the time and space for continued discernment and learning more about the Dominican way of life.
-This period will include three months residency in one of our communities as well as pastoral experience.
+The Pre-Novitiate provides the time and space for continued discernment and learning more about the Dominican way of life.

-The Novitiate is of two years duration, during which you and the sisters continue to discern whether you are being called to be a Dominican religious with us.
-It is a time of relative withdrawal and inner quiet, rooted in and sustained by a life of community and personal prayer so that you may come to know and love Christ better.
+The Novitiate lasts for two years, during which you and the sisters continue to discern whether you are being called to be a Dominican religious with us.
+It is a time to learn to live the Dominican life in Community with others, and to learn about our way of life and traditions.
+The Novitice Mistress is responsible for the programme of formation and for offering guidance during these months and years, with the support of other Sisters.
+The Novitiate is a time of relative withdrawal and inner quiet, rooted in and sustained by a life of community and personal prayer so that you may come to know and love Christ better.
 It is also a time of preparation for the commitment that will be undertaken at Temporary Profession.

 ‘May the Lord who has begun this work in you bring it to completion.’